-Perfect for day/night transitions, empty/staged scenes, renovations, and tons of other usages.
+SeekBeaks A/B comparison options are perfect for things like day/night transitions, empty/staged scenes, before/after renovations, multiple setup types, and tons of other usages.

 Last, but not least is a new ability to “Deep Link” to any viewing position in your Snap when sharing.
 The Share dialog box has a “Start Position” option available for this.
 The generated URL will override any Snap start point position, and anyone who clicks the URL will start by looking at exactly what you were.